14 Best B2B Cold Email Templates to Get Your Leads' Attention

 • Dashes

-It's best to have as straightforward a flow as you can.
-Be sparse with emojis, bolding, and italics as well.
+Instead, I recommend being as straightforward as you can.
+Be sparse with your emojis, bolding, and italics, too.

 8. Make several spelling and grammar mistakes.

-Speaking of spammy, sending messages with too many grammar or spelling mistakes is a good way to look sloppy.
-At worst, it erodes trust and calls into question your authority and professionalism.
+Speaking of spammy, sending messages with too many grammer or spelling mistake are a good way to look sloppy (haha).
+At worst, it erodes trust and your authority and professionalism into question.

 • Reading your email aloud before sending